Sjord/Sjord.github.io/_posts/2017-10-12-cryptography-and-quantum-computers.md

 ## Cats in superposition

 Quantum computers work with quantum bits.
 Normal bits can only be one or zero, but quantum bits can also be in a _superposition_: both one and zero at the same time.
 This can be used to perform computations that are not possible in the non-quantum, classical world.
 In this post, we are particularly interested in how this can be used to break crypto.
 This is possible with quantum computing because it can perform some calculations dramatically faster than classical computers.
-Quantum computers are not faster at everything, but for some tasks the superposition can be used to perform calculations on all possible inputs simultanously.
+Quantum computers are not faster at everything, but for some tasks the superposition can be used to perform calculations on all possible inputs simultaneously.
 This is called quantum parallelism.

 [Some scientists proposed](https://en.wikipedia.org/wiki/EPR_paradox) in 1935 that on a very small scale, particles can be in a superposition.
 [Schrödinger](https://en.wikipedia.org/wiki/Erwin_Schr%C3%B6dinger) made this more tangible by connecting the particle to a [cat](https://en.wikipedia.org/wiki/Schr%C3%B6dinger%27s_cat) in a closed box.
 The particle and the cat are connected in some way, such that the cat is either alive or dead, depending on the state of the particle.
 In a classical world, when you open the box and you see a dead cat, you know that the cat has been dead all along.
 However, in a quantum world, the cat is in a superposition.
 It is both alive and dead at the same time until you open the box.
 When you open the box and look inside, only then the universe determines the fate of the cat.